bar2sek/homelab/README.md

 - install/configure Ceph using [Rook](https://www.talos.dev/v1.0/kubernetes-guides/configuration/ceph-with-rook/)
 - install all keys and setup for clustering

-No Anisble or Pulumi for HW or VM configuration.
-Everything is done using CAPI and k8s using YAML configs in Git.
+No Anisble, Pulumi, or Terraform for HW or VM configuration.
+Everything is done using CAPI and kubernetes using YAML configs in Git.

 All gitOps based with CI/CD to deploy HW and software.
-Ceph storage and all k8s clusters on bare metal with PXE boot.
+Ceph storage and all kubernetes clusters on bare metal with PXE boot.

 Interact with machines using only APIs, probably with Python scripts I write for whatever in the CI.